paradoxicalsphere/WorkplaceDAO/SolutionApproach.md

 - Accurate identification of DAO members
 - DAO members NOT colluding to vote to each other's advantage

-Successful DAOs build cooperation.<sup><a href="#Veritasium">3</a></sup> Working to build—or rebuild—trust requires good, positive and ongoing communication reinforcing truthfulness, integrity and reliability, and comes with no guarantee of success.<sup><a href="#SterzikTrust">4</a></sup> While seeming inefficient, the process of a DAO may be important for developing an effective organization or workplace.
+Successful DAOs build cooperation.<sup><a href="#Veritasium">3</a></sup> Working to build—or rebuild—trust requires good, positive and ongoing communication reinforcing truthfulness, integrity and reliability, and comes with no guarantee of success.<sup><a href="#SterzikTrust">4</a></sup>

+A dual role, or dual relationship, is one in which there are two (or more) distinct kinds of relationship with the same person or entity.
+Employee members of a DAO maintain a dual role within the organization or workplace.
+While dual relationships always introduce greater complexity, they are not inherently exploitative.
+Indeed, the increased human engagement through a dual relationship is far more likely to be affirming, reassuring and enriching than exploitative.
+The following practical guidelines are designed to help navigate dual relationships:<sup><a href="#SterzikBlog">5</a></sup>

+- Acknowledge the nature of dual roles in a relationship.
+- Be explicit and clear about the role that applies at a given point in time in a relationship.
+- Do not confuse roles in a relationship.
+Stay within the bounds of the role that applies at a particular point in time in the relationship.
+- Be willing to engage in an ongoing discussion regarding the integrity of a dual relationship.
+- Be willing to make changes in behaviour to preserve the integrity of relationships, including ending the dual nature if integrity of the relationship cannot be preserved otherwise.

+While seeming inefficient, the process of a DAO may be important for developing an effective organization or workplace.

 ## Solution Components<a name="components"></a>